Content

 Star Wars Day

-All over the world, fans celebrate Star Wars Day on 4 May.
-Why on this date in particular?
-Well, the pronunciation of the date "May the 4th" is very similar to the beginning of the probably most popular sentence from the space saga, "May the force be with you".
+May the force be with you!
+Fans around the world celebrate Star Wars Day on May 4.
+Why on this particular date?
+Well, the pronunciation of the date "May the 4th" is very similar to the beginning of the most popular phrase from the space saga, "May the force be with you".
 Incidentally, the phrase has been registered as a word mark since 2020 (EM018300364).

-The pun was allegedly first made on the occasion of Margaret Thatcher coming to power on 4 May 1979.
-For some years now, 4 May has established itself as a day of celebration for the worldwide fan community.
-The city of Los Angeles, on the other hand, celebrates 25 May as Star Wars Day in memory of the premiere of the first film in the series there in 1977.
+The play on words was supposedly first made on the occasion of Margaret Thatcher (...the dark side?!) coming to power on May 4, 1979.
+For years now, May 4 has established itself as a day of celebration for the global fan community.
+Only the city of Los Angeles celebrates on May 25 - in memory of the premiere of the first film in the series there in 1977.

-Since then, Star Wars has become one of the most commercially successful film series in the world (the "enemy" sci-fi series Star Trek can't quite keep up).
-Thanks to ever new "spin-offs" such as series, books and games, the empire continues to grow.
+Since then, Star Wars has developed into one of the most commercially successful film series in the world (the rival sci-fi series Star Trek can't quite keep up).
+Thanks to ever new spin-offs such as series, books and games, the empire continues to grow.

-The socio-cultural influence of the space fairy tale can hardly be overestimated either; its popularity and spread probably surpasses even James Bond, Harry Potter or the Marvel superheroes.
+The socio-cultural influence of the space fairy tale is also hard to overestimate; its popularity and spread probably surpasses even James Bond, Harry Potter or the Marvel superheroes.

-Initially, no one expected it to ever come to this - except perhaps George Lucas.
+At first, no one expected it to ever get this far - except perhaps George Lucas.
 The director, writer and producer accommodated the film studio with his fee for the first "Star Wars" film in 1977, but secured extensive merchandising rights.
-When it became apparent that the first film would be an unprecedented success, Lucas operated with all appropriate intellectual property rights: Among other things, he had toy figures of protagonists, robots and spaceships protected and their names registered as trademarks.
+As the unprecedented success of the first film became apparent, Lucas operated with all suitable commercial property rights: Among other things, he had toy figures of protagonists, robots and spaceships protected and their names registered as trademarks.

-Over the years, Lucas, together with his production company Lucasfilm and other partners, brought a sheer flood of merchandising products onto the market.
-Thanks in no small part to a clever property rights strategy, it is estimated that the merchandising surrounding the films has generated over 70 billion dollars to date.
-Star Wars is thus the most successful film merchandising franchise in the world.
+Over the years, Lucas, his production company Lucasfilm and other partners brought a sheer flood of merchandising products onto the market.
+Not least thanks to a clever property rights strategy, merchandising for the films is estimated to have generated over 70 billion dollars by 2018.
+This would make Star Wars the most successful film franchise in the world.

 Well-protected heroes